 Money Back Guarantee

-Thousands and thousands of CPA firms have purchased our monographs and found them highly practical ways to get up to speed on complex tax law topics.
+Thousands and thousands of CPA firms have purchased our e-books and found them highly practical ways to get up to speed on complex tax law topics.
 Happy readers include the full range: Small solo practitioners to tax partners in large regional CPA firms.

-But all our monographs come with a money-back guarantee.
+But all our downloadable e-books come with a money-back guarantee.
 If you don’t get value from your purchase and reading, we’ll happily fully refund your purchase price.
 (Just send us an email.)

 Table of Contents

-Packed full of clear explanations with dozens of real-life examples, the Setting Low S Corporation Salaries monograph breaks down its subject matter into ten, easy to digest chapters:
+Packed full of clear explanations with dozens of real-life examples, the Setting Low S Corporation Salaries e-book breaks down its subject matter into ten, easy to digest chapters:

 - Chapter 1 – How S Corporations Save Payroll Taxes.
 A quick review of how the savings work including a subtlety most S corporation owners don’t know.